 Ever had that overwhelming desire to crawl under your desk and take a nap at 2 or 3 p.m.?
 That fatigue can wear you out and definitely won’t help you get ahead.
 A lighter, smaller lunch with fewer calories and sugar means less of a crash before 5 p.m., which equals more time for you to show you’re a star.

-That’s why the folks at Seamless Corporate suggest waiting to chow down on an office feast, and there’s also a health benefit.
+That’s why the folks at Seamless Corporate suggest waiting to chow down on an office feast.
+Bonus: There’s a health benefit.
 “You’ll be less likely to continue eating if you’re the only one still munching, and there will likely be less left for seconds,” says Robyn Youkilis, National Consultant For Health for Seamless.
 “Plus, you can then ask people what was good and actually worth the calories.”
 You’ll be lean, energized and looking like a straight shooter with upper management written all over you.

 3. Change the way you operate.